kendarorg/PhpNuget/README.md

 ## Installation

+### Prerequisities For IIS

+* Create the website with a standard web.config
+* Install PHP for IIS (see at the end of this document 'Installation of PHP for IIS')
+* Mark the location of *php-cgi.exe*

+### Common

 * Download from [Kendar.org](http://www.kendar.org/?p=/dotnet/phpnuget)
 * Extract somewhere
-* Copy the content of the directory "src" in the location you choose for the server
+* Copy the content of the directory "src" in the location you choose for the server. *DO NOT COPY THE WEB.CONFIG IF IN IIS*
 * Verify to have write permissions on the "db" directory.
+* Open the setup page at http://myhost/mynuget/setup.php and follow the wizard
+* If under IIS set the path of 'php-cgi.exe'
-* Open the setup page at http://myhost/mynuget/setup.php and follow the wizard, change the password, email and login of the administration without worries.
+* Change the password, email and login of the administration without worries.
 * Rename the setup.php to setup.bak
 * Now open http://myhost/mynuget and see the gallery
 * Happy Nugetting!